omarreis/NassauSt/BrentPriceInGoogleSheets.md

 In this sample we use a time triggered Trigger code to download data from website **oilpriceapi.com**

+## Sign up and get APIKey

-You have to Sign Up with this website and get a secret **API key** There is a free service tier if you do less than 10000 queries per month.
+You have to Sign Up with this website **oilpriceapi.com** and get a secret **API key** There is a free service tier if you do less than 10000 queries per month (as is the case in this sample)

 You have to have Edit rights on the sheet.
-Thiss trigger updates the value of three cells:
+This trigger updates the value of three cells of spreadsheet **Sheet1**:

-      celulaPreco = "B8";     // brent price
+      celulaPreco = "B8";     // brent price cell
-      celulaHora  = "I8";     // query time
+      celulaHora  = "I8";     // query time cell
-      celulaTeste = "J8";     // error message
+      celulaTeste = "J8";     // error message cell

 On the sheet select from menu:

 > Extensions > App script

+This will open the Google Javascript editor.

-type code (JavaScript)
+type code (JavaScript):>

-    // TriggerUpdateBrent() code for sheet trigger
-    function TriggerUpdateBrent() {
+    // TriggerUpdateBrent() code for time trigger (each 30 minutes) function TriggerUpdateBrent() {
       var planilha = SpreadsheetApp.getActiveSpreadsheet();
       var aba = planilha.getSheetByName("Sheet1");